-Located in the district of Lezama, about 15 kilometres from Bilbao, these facilities form the bedrock of Athletic Club and its philosophy given that it is the home of the youth teams who underpin the idea of competing with only home-grown players, a defining characteristic of the club.
+Located in the town of Lezama, about 15 kilometres from Bilbao, these facilities form the bedrock of Athletic Club and its philosophy.
+This is because the youth teams based in Lezama underpin Athletic Club’s principle of only fielding homegrown players.

-To get to Lezama by car, two different routes may be taken depending on the direction in which you approach the village:
+To get to Lezama by car, there are two different routes depending on which direction you are coming from:

 Once you reach the facilities, vehicles will enter the new underground car park.
-If all the parking spaces are full, entry to the facilities will not be allowed but it will be possible to use the park and ride facilities in the Polígono de La Cruz at the entrance to the village of Lezama next to the Euskotren train station.
+If all the parking spaces are full, entry to the facilities will not be allowed but it will be possible to use the park and ride facilities in the Polígono de La Cruz.
+These spaces can be found at the entrance to the village of Lezama next to the Euskotren train station.